Who Is Lisa D. Cook: The Black Woman Economist With A Lot Of Big Ideas

 Sen. Patrick J. Toomey called Cook’s ideas “extreme left-wing political advocacy,” noting she supports a bill that advocates for reparations for slavery.

-Cook was also accused of making mischaracterizations bout her background and some Republicans called her work ‘social science,’ and not real economics or monetary policy.
+Cook was also accused of making mischaracterizations about her background and some Republicans called her work ‘social science,’ and not real economics or monetary policy.

 “Anyone who’s got a PhD in Economics is steeped in macro economics,” said Morial.
 “It’s fundamental in becoming an economist to understand macroeconomic and microeconomic theory, application and research, so these attacks rubbed me the wrong way.”